Sources and Destinations

 Source and Destination Arguments

-As noted above, the transfer(), distribute(), and consolidate() methods require source and dest (destination) arguments to aspirate and dispense liquid.
+As noted above, each complex liquid handling command requires source and dest (destination) arguments to aspirate and dispense liquid.
 However, each method handles liquid sources and destinations differently.
 Understanding how complex commands work with source and destination wells is essential to using these methods effectively.

 transfer() is the most versatile complex liquid handling function, because it has the fewest restrictions on what wells it can operate on.
 You will likely use transfer commands in many of your protocols.

-Certain liquid handling cases focus on moving liquid to or from a single well. distribute() limits its source to a single well, while consolidate() limits its destination to a single well.
-Distribute commands also make changes to liquid-handling behavior to improve the accuracy of dispensing.
+Certain liquid handling cases focus on moving liquid to or from a single well. distribute() and distribute_with_liquid_class() limit their sources to a single well, while consolidate() and consolidate_with_liquid_class() limit their destinations to a single well.
+The distribute() method and all liquid class complex commands also make changes to liquid-handling behavior to improve accuracy.

 The following table summarizes the source and destination restrictions for each method.